W.T.F. (South Park): Theme

 Professional wrestling in general, and the WWE in particular, are heavily spoofed in "W.T.F."
 John Cena (pictured second from right) and Edge (pictured left) are both referenced in the episode.

-"W.T.F." was written and directed by series co-founder Trey Parker, and was rated TV-MA L in the United States.
-It first aired on October 21, 2009 in the United States on Comedy Central.
+"W.T.F." was written and directed by series co-founder Trey Parker, and was rated TV-MA L in the USA.
+It first aired in the USA on October 21, 2009, on Comedy Central.
 "W.T.F." parodies several aspects of professional wrestling, a form of theatre involving mock combat and catch wrestling, in which matches, along with pre- and post-match commentary and action, are choreographed and scripted.
-The South Park episode highlights the theatrical elements of professional wrestling, such as the costumes, back stories and scripted dramatic storylines.
+The South Park episode highlights the theatrical elements of professional wrestling, such as costumes, backstories, and scripted dramatic storylines.
 The fans are portrayed as far more interested in these theatrical elements than any actual athletic feats.
-The theatrical aspect of professional wrestling are often over-exaggerated in "W.T.F." to add comedic emphasis and satire.
+The theatrical aspect of professional wrestling is often overexaggerated in "W.T.F." to add comedic emphasis and satire.
 For example, a try-out involves no actual wrestling at all, but rather dramatic monologues, and resembles the audition scene from the Broadway musical "A Chorus Line".
-Similarly, Vince McMahon watches one of the matches from a balcony wearing opera glasses, similar to that of a theatre rather than a traditional wrestling venue.
+Similarly, Vince McMahon watches one of the matches from a balcony, wearing opera glasses, as in a theatre rather than a traditional wrestling venue.

-The episode also demonstrates how amateur wrestling, an actual non-choreographed sport with such styles as Greco-Roman and freestyle, is often afforded less respect due to professional wrestling.
-The boys initially mistake this form of wrestling for the scripted professional wrestling they are used to, and then are uninterested in it when they learn about the actual sport.
+"W.T.F." also demonstrates how amateur wrestling, an actual, non-choreographed sport with styles such as Greco-Roman and freestyle, is often afforded less respect because of pro wrestling.
+The boys initially mistake this form of wrestling for the scripted pro wrestling they are used to, and then are uninterested in it when they learn about the actual sport.
 The moves and holds their teacher tries to teach them are interpreted by the boys as homoerotic and treated with disrespect.
-The gym teacher, Mr. Connors, is portrayed as showing despair for what professional wrestling has done to harm "real wrestling", culminating in a final scene in which he makes a tearful rant to the crowd at one of the boys' wrestling matches.
+The gym teacher, Mr. Connors, is portrayed as showing despair for what pro wrestling has done to harm "real wrestling", culminating in a final scene in which he makes a tearful rant to the crowd at one of the boys' wrestling matches.

-"W.T.F." also mocks fans of professional wrestling, who are portrayed largely as stereotypical rednecks who believe the scripted storylines are real.
-The wrestling matches in "W.T.F." are purposely fake-looking to emphasize the scripted nature of professional wrestling, and utilize elements typically featured in real matches, like the use of metal folding chairs as weapons.
-The professional wrestling characters created by the South Park boys, such as Cartman's "the Rad Russian", are similar to the gimmick-based types of characters created by actual professional wrestling leagues, like The Iron Sheik.
-These characters, too, are portrayed in an over-the-top way to emphasize the comedic satire of professional wrestling.
+"W.T.F." also mocks fans of pro wrestling, who are portrayed largely as stereotypical rednecks who believe the scripted storylines are real.
+The wrestling matches in "W.T.F." are purposely fake-looking to emphasize the scripted nature of pro wrestling, and utilize elements typically featured in real matches, like the use of metal folding chairs as weapons.
+The professional wrestling characters created by the South Park boys, such as Cartman's "the Rad Russian", are similar to the gimmick-based types of characters created by actual pro wrestling leagues, like The Iron Sheik.
+These characters, too, are portrayed in an over-the-top way to emphasize the comedic satire of pro wrestling.
 This is particularly illustrated with the use of one of Cartman's characters, a female diva who claims to have had so many abortions, she has become addicted to them.